Skip to main content

 • It is based on the last 12 months of data

 The more reviews you collect, the less influence each one has.
-On a new profile a single 5-star review might bump a score from 4.3 to 4.4, while later on it could take dozens to achieve the same thing.
-That’s how the algorithm works.
-It’s all about percentages.
+A single 5-star review might bump a score on a new profile from 4.3 to 4.6, while later on it could take dozens to achieve the same thing.
+That’s how the algorithm works – it’s all about percentages.

-For most businesses, it isn’t feasible to expect every review to be 5-star.
+For most businesses, it isn’t feasible to expect every review your receive to be 5-star.
 Don’t worry, that is perfectly fine.
 In fact, for most consumers, a perfect record just looks suspicious.
+4 (or even 3 star) reviews can still be valuable, especially if they were posted in the spirit of a genuine customer review.
 There are still ways to manage your score effectively without it feeling artificial.

-The simple truth is that that when left to their own devices consumers are much more likely to leave negative reviews.
-You have to actively ask for positive reviews.
+When left to their own devices consumers are much more likely to leave negative reviews than positive.
+They have to be actively engaged to make a positive recommendation.

-Technically you shouldn’t, but in the real world self-serving reviews are commonplace.
+Technically you should never review yourself.
+In the real world self-serving reviews are commonplace, and often very obvious.

 How to do it safely: